cappe987/cappe987.github.io/_posts/networks/2023-04-05-ptp-intro-timestamping.md

 The transmission poses more of a challenge since metadata can't be included on the wire.
 As mentioned earlier, there exist two methods for handling this.
-The simplest one involves sending one packet, taking the timestamp from when it was sent, and then sending a *Follow_Up* packet that includes the transmission of the first packet.
+The simplest one involves sending a packet, taking the timestamp from when it was sent, and then sending a *Follow_Up* packet that includes the transmission time of the first packet.
 This is called two-step timestamping.

 The other alternative, one-step timestamping, requires hardware that can detect and modify the right fields in the PTP packets as they go out on the wire.
 That